andreasmhallberg/readingnotes/Saiegh-Haddad, 2016. The Impact of Diglossia on Voweled and Unvoweled Word Reading in Arabic.md

 - Morpho-syntactic diacritics are optional.
 Case is complicated.
 3

   > not required for word identification or for reading comprehension.
-This is apparent by the fact that all readars of Arabic are skilled in reading unvoweled Arabic, whereas only a small minority of them master the complex system of rules that are captured by the morpho-syntactic diacritics.
+This is apparent by the fact that all readers of Arabic are skilled in reading unvoweled Arabic, whereas only a small minority of them master the complex system of rules that are captured by the morpho-syntactic diacritics.

 - Earlier research (Abu-Rabia) did not differentiate between the two types of voweling.
 Found that voweling increased accuracy but not comprehension.
 3
   - Only morpho-syntactic vowels used here.